Color Spotlight: Napthamide Maroon (PR171)

 As a deepener of reds, its classic use case, I find it can introduce a “dirty” look that I am not a fan of, likely due to its awkward texture that’s not quite granulation.

-Red maple leaf, color mix from Quin Red (PV19), Quin Red (PR209), and Naphthamide Maroon; with Perylene Maroon and Phthalo Turquoise in shadows and a bit of Rich Green Gold in the stem.
+Red maple leaf, color mix from Quin Red (PV19), Quin Red (PR209), and Napthamide Maroon; with Perylene Maroon and Phthalo Turquoise in shadows and a bit of Rich Green Gold in the stem.
 On Canson XL.

 I find that Perylenes do the same thing, especially on cheap paper.